5 Breathtaking Hwy 1 Stops Between Monterey & Big Sur

 I love road trips!
 Whether it involves taking on the twists and turns of the mountains or cruising down the coastline, I’m in.
 In fact, I have quite a list of road trips I want to take in the future: New England in autumn, Route 66, etc. But our brief stay in Carmel-by-the-Sea, California, had me adding one more road trip to my list that I can’t wait to take someday: the Pacific Coast Highway.
 AKA Hwy 1.

-This 656-mile stretch of road is State Route 1 in California, and it runs right along the stunning Pacific coastline and past many popular towns, such as San Francisco and Los Angeles.
+This 656-mile stretch of road is State Route 1 in California, running along the stunning Pacific coastline and past many popular towns, including San Francisco and Los Angeles.

 Today, I want to share 5 of my favorite stops on this route with you.
 If you’re ever in Monterey or Carmel-by-the-Sea, California, you’ll definitely want to take the time to see these!